exah/pss/docs/api.md

 | :----- | :----- | :------- | :---- | :--- | :---- |
 | `flex` | `flex` | `String` | ✓     | —    | —     |

-⚠️ Some of this props may not be filtered by CSS-in-JS libraries (like `order`), so you may need to provide custom prop filtering.

 Related: [rule][170], [boolValue][173], [sizeValue][176].

 #### Examples